Translating Your App Content

 11. Click Translate to save the translation.

-Once you have made some translations, you may want to look at just the translations to check for spelling or consistency.
-To do this, use Batch replace as follows:
+Once you have made some translations, you may want to look at the translations to check for spelling or consistency.
+To do this, use Batch Replace as follows:

-All texts which have been translated into Russian.
+All texts which have been translated into Chinese.

-Having translated your app, you may want to translate it into another related language (for example Dutch, Netherlands into Dutch, Belgium, English, United States into English, United Kingdom, or Russian, Russia into Belarusian, Belarus).
+Having translated your app, you may want to translate it into another related language (for example Dutch, Netherlands into Dutch, Belgium, English, United States into English, United Kingdom, or Chinese (Simplified), China into Chinese (Simplified), Singapore).
 Many of the translations will be the same, so you do not want to type them again.

-To copy our Russian translations into a Belarusian dictionary, you can do the following:
+To copy our Chinese (Simplified), China translations into a Chinese (Simplified), Singapore dictionary, do the following:

-2. Click Add to add Belarusian, Belarus as an app language.
+2. Click Add to add Chinese (Simplified), Singapore as an app language.

 Belarusian added to the app